 - E. It presents an argument without offering any evidence in support.

-*Offer: $250 off applies to LSAT® In Person, and Live Online new enrollments from May 25, 2017 through May 31, 2017 midnight PT only. $300 applies to Tutoring new enrollments.
+*Offer: $175 off applies to LSAT® Private Tutoring, In Person, and Live Online new enrollments from November 20, 2017 through November 23, 2017 11:59 p.m.
+PT only.
+Self-Paced and Logic Games Unlocked courses are excluded from this offer.
 Discount may not be combined with any other promotion or offer.

 *LSAT is a registered trademark of Law School Admission Council, Inc. which does not review or endorse specific test preparation materials or services.